k9mail/k9mail-docs/docs/en/current/settings/folder_classes.md

 |**Display mode/class**|*Only 1st Class folders*¹|*2nd Class*|*1st Class*|*1st Class*|*None*|
 |**Sync mode/class**|*Only 1st Class folders*|*Same as display class*|*Same as display class*|*Same as display class*|*Same as display class*|

-¹ To easily show the Inbox, and the imaginary other folders I want to sometimes see, just change the Account's **Folder display mode** to *1st and 2nd Class folders*.
+¹ To easily show the Inbox, and the imaginary other folders I want to sometimes see, just change the Account's **Folders to display** to *1st and 2nd Class folders*.